 Calcsilicate rocks form by contact metamorphism and metasomatism of carbonate-rich protoliths.
 During this kind of metamorphism, coarsely-crystalline silicates typically replace some or all original carbonate minerals as metasomatism occurs.
 Unlike the diopside marbles we saw above, the rock seen below contains no calcite, although it surely did prior to metamorphism.

 The photo in Figure 16.274 shows a garnet-diopside-wollastonite calcsilicate from the Lewis Mine, a wollastonite mine near Willsboro, New York.
-The figure seen in Figure 16.277 is a closeup view of the same rock.
+Figure 16.277 is a closeup view of the same rock.
 This classic mineral collecting site provides high-quality samples of calcsilicate rocks containing red andradite garnet, green diopside, and bladed white wollastonite.